Climate change could virtually disappear in Florida — at least according to state law

 “When he invited Arnold Schwarzenegger to Miami for the environmental summit, that was a good indication that his ideologies collide with the public’s from the perspective of reliability and cost," Payne said.

 After Crist left office in 2011, Gov. Rick Scott, now a U.S. senator, gutted much of what Crist enacted.
 This year's bill repeals what's left of it.
 The bill passed the Legislature with Republican support and Democratic opposition.
-It still hasn't reached DeSantis, whose office didn't respond to multiple emails asking his position on it.
+It was sent to DeSantis on Friday and he has until May 15 to take action.
+His office didn't respond to multiple emails asking his position on it.

 Payne, who spent nearly four decades in the power industry before retiring, said he isn't convinced that humanity's energy consumption is destroying the planet.
 He also notes three-quarters of the state's energy is provided by natural gas, leaving it vulnerable to market fluctuations.